Wing IV

 CompuServeCompuServe Information Service

-Conquest · Replaced It connected millions to the online world a decade before the web — then lost the consumer market to AOL and was quietly absorbed in 1998.
+Conquest · Replaced It introduced the GIF format and connected millions to the online world a decade before the web — then lost the consumer market to AOL and was quietly absorbed in 1998.

 1998 CE b.
 1969 CE · 29 years